lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The *setforce* commands cancel the forces on a group of atoms at every timestep, so the atoms of the group do not experience any force from the rest of the system.
+    The *setforce* commands cancel the forces on *walltop* and *wallbot*, respectively.
+Therefore the atoms of the two groups do not experience any force from the rest of the system.
 In absence of force acting on those atoms, they will conserve their initial velocity.